Teaching Professor of Political Economy

-Often lecturing on Adam Smith, classical liberalism, and related topics, Dr. Otteson has served as a guest lecturer for organizations including the Foundation for Economic Education, the Institute for Humane Studies, the Atlas Economic Research Foundation, and the Fund for American Studies.
-He received a Fund for the Study of Spontaneous Order Prize in 2005, and was named first-prize winner of the Templeton Enterprise Award in 2007.
+Dr. Otteson is Executive Director of the BB&T Center for the Study of Capitalism at Wake Forest University, and he is also a Senior Fellow at the Fund for American Studies in Washington, DC.
+Often speaking on Adam Smith and classical liberalism, he has served as a guest lecturer for organizations including the Foundation for Economic Education, the Institute for Humane Studies, the Atlas Economic Research Foundation, and the Fund for American Studies.
+He received a Fund for the Study of Spontaneous Order Prize in 2005, and he was named first-prize winner of the Templeton Enterprise Award in 2007.